Victorian students to go back to school, Premier Daniel Andrews confirms

 We don’t have adults mingling, we don’t have parents mingling.’’

-But Mr Andrews said debate was welcome and necessary but that Victoria had made the right decision – to “save lives”.
+Mr Andrews said debate was welcome and necessary but maintained Victoria had made the right decision – to “save lives”.

-Governments have been treading a fine line while weighing up health, education and the difficulties faced by some families who may struggle to have kids at home.
+Governments have been treading a fine line while weighing up health, education and the difficulties faced by some families who might struggle with children at home.

-“I know the last four weeks have been very, very challenging,” he said, thanking parents.
+“I know the past four weeks have been very, very challenging,” Mr Andrews said, thanking parents.

-– Daniel Andrews, Victorian Premier on why the state continued online learning.

-Mr Andrews stressed adults would be required to adhere to social distancing rules including staying out of the school yard.
+Mr Andrews stressed adults would be required to adhere to social distancing rules when children returned, including staying out of school grounds.

-More hand sanitiser and protective equipment will be delivered to schools, and “high touch points” will be disinfected throughout the day on top of extra daily cleaning routines.
+More hand sanitiser and protective equipment will be delivered to schools, and “high touch points” will be disinfected regularly, on top of extra daily cleaning routines.

-Students will head to lunch and recess at different times, to reduce the amount of contact they have with each other.
+Students will have staggered lunch and recess breaks, to reduce the amount of contact they have with each other.

 All staff would be expected to return to school by the curriculum day on May 25, Mr Merlino said.